Teaching-Accessibility/course-project-colorguide/README.md

 ### Screen 4: Minimized Color Labels

 When a color label is minimized, it becomes only a white "+" on a black background over the selected spot.
-If the "+" is clicked, the label will maximize and return to the state it was in before being minimized.
+If the "+" is clicked, the label will re-expand and return to the state it was in before being minimized.

 There is no simulated back end.